ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S03-smart-contracts/M2-intro-to-truffle/L1-background/index.md

 $ npm install -g truffle
 ```

-Once succesful, this will allow you to run Truffle from your command line anywhere on your machine.
+Once successful, this will allow you to run Truffle from your command line anywhere on your machine.

 ## Ganache